KCL-BMEIS/OOP/week1.md

 --

 It will provide you with an understanding of:
 - the Unix command-line
 --
-- how to handle and manage files and commands in a Unix environments
+- how to handle and manage files and commands in a Unix environments --

---
 - the basics of programming using C++
 --
-- the basics of the object-oriented programming paradigm
+- the basics of the object-oriented programming paradigm --

---
 - how to manage and process complex data structures

 --

-Where possible, the course aims to provide with transferable skills that can be applied in other situations
+Where possible, the course aims to provide you with transferable skills that can be applied in other situations

 --